Asín tibuok

 Both of them are part of the unique traditional methods of producing sea salt for culinary use among the Visayan people of the central Philippine islands.
 They differ in taste from salt obtained through traditional drying beds or modern methods.
-Asín tibuok has a sharp taste with smoky and fruity undertones, while túltul has an innate savory flavor.
+Asín tibuók has a sharp taste with smoky and fruity undertones, while túltul has an innate savory flavor.
 They are characteristically finely textured with small granules.
 They are consumed by grating a light dusting over food.

-The tradition of making asín tibuok and túltul is nearly extinct due to the difficulty and length of time it takes to manufacture them, the passing of the salt iodization (ASIN) law in 1995, as well as competition with modern imported salts.
+The tradition of making asín tibuók and túltul is nearly extinct due to the difficulty and length of time it takes to manufacture them, the passing of the salt iodization (ASIN) law in 1995, as well as competition with modern imported salts.
 They are only barely preserved in Bohol, Capiz, and Guimaras.
-Asín tibuok is listed in the Ark of Taste international catalogue of endangered heritage foods by the Slow Food organization.
+Asín tibuók is listed in the Ark of Taste international catalogue of endangered heritage foods by the Slow Food organization.

 Names

-Asín tibuok literally means "unbroken salt" or "whole salt" in the Cebuano language of the Boholano people.
+Asín tibuók literally means "unbroken salt" or "whole salt" in the Cebuano language of the Boholano people.
 It is the name of the salt in the island of Bohol.

 Similar salt-making traditions also exist in Guimaras island and the neighboring province of Capiz in Panay Island.
-In Guimaras, it is known as túltul or tul-tul, meaning "lump"; while in Capiz, it is known as dúkdok, meaning "pounded" or "pulverized".
+In Guimaras, it is known as túltul or tul-tul, meaning "lump"; while in Capiz, it is known as dukdok, meaning "pounded" or "pulverized".
 Both names are in the Hiligaynon language of the Ilonggo people.

 Production

-The method of production varies slightly between the Boholano asín tibuok and the Ilonggo túltul or dúkdok.
+The method of production varies slightly between the Boholano asín tibuók and the Ilonggo túltul or dúkdok.
 Both methods can only be done for six months of the year, from December to May, due to the fluctuations in seawater salinity during the rainy seasons.

 Bohol

-Boholano asín tibuok is made by soaking coconut husks for several months in special pits continually filled with seawater during the tides.
+Boholano asín tibuók is made by soaking coconut husks for several months in special pits continually filled with seawater during the tides.
 They are then cut into small pieces and dried for a few days.
 They are burned in a pile until reduced completely to ash.
 This takes about a week.
-The ash (called gasang) are gathered into a funnel-shaped bamboo filtering device.
+The ashes (called gasang) are gathered into a funnel-shaped bamboo filtering device.
 Seawater is poured into the ash, allowing the water to leach out the salt from the ashes.
-The brine (known as tasik) is collected into a hollowed out coconut trunk beneath the funnels.
+The brine (known as tasik) is collected into a hollowed-out coconut trunk beneath the funnels.

 The tasik is poured into special clay pots and hung in walls in a special furnace.
 These are boiled for a few hours in the furnace, continually replenishing the pots with more tasik once some evaporate.
 Eventually, the pots will crack, revealing the solidified mass of salt.
 The salt mass will be initially very hot, and it usually takes a few hours before it is cool enough to be handled.
 They are sold along with the broken domed pots which has given them the nickname "the dinosaur egg" in international markets due to their appearance.